• Skip to primary navigation

 Level Four

 Squat down and throw your feet back, hands on the floor shoulder-width apart.
-You'll be in a plank position.
-Perform a push-up and then bring your feet forwards into flat-foot squat stance.
-Stand up
+You'll be in a plank position with your core tight and back straight.

 Fully Extended Press Up Position of the Burpee Crossfit Exercise